-GST India: Intro, Taxable Event, Time & Place of Supply, ITC, Valuation
+GST India: Intro, Taxable Event, Time, ITC & Place of Supply

 GST India: Taxes on goods and services are already there in our country in different forms like Excise Duty, VAT, Service Tax, Entry Tax, Entertainment tax etc. All these are different levies by Central or State Governments and are having altogether different sets of taxable events, rates, procedures and compliances.
 The existing legal framework of these indirect taxes pose some challenges and issues before tax payers like: